LSquarzoni/SNN_Event-based_Optical_Flow/README.md

 - **h5py 3.14**: HDF5 file handling for datasets
 - **onnx 1.18 + onnxruntime 1.22**: Model export and inference

-**Note**: Ensure you run all commands from the repository root directory with the conda environment activated.
+**Note**: ensure you run all commands from the repository root directory with the conda environment activated.

 ---